melaniewalsh/AI-for-Humanists/index.md

  These state-of-the-art methods can understand human language significantly better than previous methods.
 For example, BERT can disambiguate between multivalent words — *<b>bank</b> accounts* and *river <b>bank</b>* — with never-before-seen levels of accuracy.

 What impact might BERT-like models have in the field of the digital humanities?
-What impact might digital humanists have in turn on our understanding and application of BERT-like methods?
+What impact might digital humanists have on our understanding and application of BERT-like methods?

 The **BERT for Humanists** project is developing resources to help answer these questions and enable DH scholars to explore how BERT-like models can be used in their research and teaching.
 Find an [annotated bibliography](bibliography) of research papers and tools, a [glossary](glossary) of relevant terms, code [tutorials](tutorials), and information about our virtual [workshop](workshops) in June 2021.

 <img width=500 src="https://www.neh.gov/sites/default/files/inline-files/NEH-Preferred-Seal-Transparent820.png"/>

-The BERT for Humanists project is generously sponsored by the National Endowment for the Humanities.
+The BERT for Humanists project is generously supported by the National Endowment for the Humanities.